DeanKelly751/MCD-Pipeline-/README.md

 Our post_deploy.sh script will then configure the cluster to suit the needs of not only ACM, but of all CODECO components

+## Prerequisites
+- Golang v1.21<
+- Kind (or some other cluster creator)
+- Kubectl
+- Docker

 ## Getting Started
 You’ll need a Kind installed on your machine.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).